Sundars0/broadway/README.md

 The feed/article/post has an added category sections

 This app has an aditional review functionality which is associated to a user and a feed/article/post

+The App has a star rating system using jQuery Raty